austintgriffith/Pyth.io-Site/sourceContent/exploration/contractmigration.md

 <img src="/images/contractmigration.png" />

 As bugs are discovered or new functionality is needed, we will want a method of migrating from a predecessor to a descendant.
-As mentioned in the [Contract Lineage](/abstract/contractlineage) section, we will try to keep contracts simple and we will create a linked-list of lineage so other contracts and scripts both on and off the blockchain can follow a trail of addresses to the latest version.
+As mentioned in the [Contract Lineage](/abstract/contractlineage) section, we will try to keep contracts simple and we will create a linked list of lineage so other contracts and scripts both on and off the blockchain can follow a trail of addresses to the latest version.

 Let's start with a new contract called **Store** that will hold current prices of the top cryptocurrencies (this will also help demonstrate some aspects of an oracle).
 This contract will use the *mapping* data type to store a *bytes32* => *uint* relationship called **price**: